harsh-shri/AI-SCSS-Chatbot/README.md

 MERN_OPEN_AI_CHATBOT

 This repository contains the code for a MERN stack open-source AI chatbot.
-The chatbot is built using the MERN stack (MongoDB, Express, React, and Node.js) and uses natural language processing (NLP) to understand and respond to user inputs.
+The chatbot is built using the MERN stack (MongoDB, Express, React, and Node.js) and It uses Open AI open source API to perform natural language processing (NLP) to understand and respond to user inputs.

 Features

-User authentication and authorization using JSON Web Tokens (JWT) Real-time messaging using WebSockets
-Natural language processing using the Compromise NLP library Customizable chatbot responses
+User authentication and authorization using JSON Web Tokens (JWT) Natural language processing using the Compromise NLP library Customizable chatbot responses
-Admin dashboard for managing chatbot responses

 Tech Stack